 Tools Required: Basic Electricians Pouch Hand Tools and Voltage Tester.

 Estimated Time: Depends on personal level experience and ability to work with tools.

 Precaution: Never wire cord connections when the cord is plugged into the receptacle outlet.

 Notice: Making any wiring connections should be done according to local and national electrical codes.

-Wiring Flat Cords for Devices Like a Lamp, Dishwasher or Disposal
+Wiring Flat Cords for a Light Fixture, Dishwasher, or Disposal

 - Two Methods for Identifying Cord Wires